 But, in my opinion, as tempting as breadth and scale are, and as painful as it is to put so much thought into apparently little things, it's the only way to truly deliver an amazing experience for our users.

-In conclusion, when it comes to selecting translation management software or any software, in general, it's important to look beyond the surface-level features and consider the details and subjective factors that contribute to a great user experience.
+In conclusion, when it comes to selecting translation management system or any software, in general, it's important to look beyond the surface-level features and consider the details and subjective factors that contribute to a great user experience.
 This requires research, effort, and attention to detail, but it is the only way to truly differentiate and provide a competitive advantage.
 The devil is truly in the details, and it's up to us as software providers to embrace this idea and iterate on the best possible experience to our users.